 Where to find good titles

+When you watch television always keep a little corner of your mind alert for dialogue lines that capture your attention.
+Listen to your friends and family to see if you can pick out interesting phrases.
 Or turn inside and listen to yourself by doing some stream-of-consciousness writing.
 Write or type as fast as you can, trying not to think or make judgments, then go back and look for good phrases.
-When you listen to other people or watch television always keep a little corner of your mind alert for phrases that capture your attention.
-Start keeping a list of these titles.
+Start keeping a list of these potential titles.

-GO AHEAD & DO IT! – Start your title list right now.
+GO AHEAD & TRY IT – Start your title list right now.
 Pick up a book or magazine, or scan for interesting short phrases.
 Write down at least three phrases.
 Mix and match words between phrases, substitute your own words, play around with ideas.
 Try to come up with at least one phrase that makes you want to write a song.
 Keep looking for more phrases until you have something you like.
-Draw a big circle around that phrase!
+Draw a big circle around that phrase.
+Then keep reading.

 WATCH THIS ON VIDEO.